axibase/atsd-use-cases/Bag_Tax/README.md

-# Does the Bag Tax Work?
+# The Effectiveness of the Bag Tax

 ![](Images/BT1.jpg)